 Pros

-- The chat system with the ability to correct others’ mistakes (and be corrected)
+- The chat system has the ability to correct others’ mistakes and be corrected.

-- The calling system (no need to go through Skype) with suggestions for topics and questions, the timer and the ability to take notes
+- The calling system (no need to go through Skype) offers suggestions for topics and questions, a timer, and the ability to take notes.

 Cons

-- The live feature is nice, but it is hard to see your conversation partner’s level for sorting purposes
+- The live feature is nice, but it’s hard to see your conversation partner’s level when sorting.

-- It would be better to have more added filters and options to choose the appropriate language partners
+- We wish there were more added filters and options for choosing the appropriate language partners.

 - You have to register with a Facebook or Gmail account (although it does make signing up easy).